 Housing and substrate

 The rough green snake should be given a large spacious enclosure to accommodate its relatively large size and arboreal activity.
 A fifty five to seventy five gallon tank is suitable for two adults and this enclosure should be heavily adorned with live or artificial plants for climbing and hiding which will make the rough green snake feel comfortable while being able to utilize its brilliant camouflage.
-Substrate in the enclosure should be in the form of small stone or gravel; this will enable easy cleaning and reduce the risk of harmful external parasites such as snake mites.
+Substrate in the enclosure should be in the form of small stone or gravel, such as the Exo Terra Small Natural River Pebbles.
+This will enable easy cleaning and reduce the risk of harmful external parasites such as snake mites.
 Dry feces is easily visible on the gravel and should be removed at once.

 Rough green snakes are most comfortable when kept within the range of 85 to 88 degrees Fahrenheit and should have a basking light over their enclosure that will enable the snakes to thermoregulate.
-It is beneficial for the rough green snake to have full spectrum lighting as this will not only enhance the captive environment and your captive’s natural colors, but it will benefit the snake in its quality of life by balancing the snakes’ psychological well-being.
+It is beneficial for the rough green snake to have full spectrum lighting,provided by snake heat lamps such as the Exo Terra Solar Glo All in One Reptile Lamp.
+This will not only enhance the captive environment and your captive’s natural colors, but it will benefit the snake in its quality of life by balancing the snakes’ psychological well-being.

 Food and water

-Food should be offered in the form of soft-bodied invertebrates such as crickets, spiders, moths, caterpillars and soft-bodied beetle larvae. rough green snakes are also known to take some vertebrate prey such as tree frogs and likely small lizards.
+Food should be offered in the form of soft-bodied invertebrates such as crickets, spiders, moths, caterpillars and soft-bodied beetle larvae.
+Rough green snakes are also known to take some vertebrate prey such as tree frogs and likely small lizards, proving they do fancy live reptile food at times.
 Fresh drinking water should be available to your rough green snakes at all times and the captive environment should be gently misted at least once a week to maintain adequate humidity.
 It is important not to overwhelm your rough green snake with too many live feeders.
 Too many feeders contradicts what these snakes are used to in nature and it will have the opposite effect often stressing your snake to the point of not feeding at all.

 Handling and Temperament